arabaciirmak/Mobile-Provider-Bill-Payment-System-API-Project/README.md

 ## Authentication & Security
 - **JWT-based Authentication:** Secure access for Admin and User roles.
-- **Role-Based Access Control (RBAC):** Ensures users can only access authorized endpoints.
+- **Role-Based Access Control:** Ensures users can only access authorized endpoints.
-- **Public Access:** The Website Payment endpoint (`/pay`) is publicly accessible to simulate real-world scenarios where login isn't required for payments.
+- **Public Access:** The Website Payment endpoint is publicly accessible to simulate real-world scenarios where login isn't required for payments.

 ## Rate Limiting
 To prevent abuse and ensure fair usage: